AnyChart/docs.anychart.com/Working_with_Data/Supported_Data_Formats.md

 [Using Data Sets](./Using_Data_Sets)

 ###JSON
 JSON basically has the same purpose and drawbacks as the XML format.
-We recommend everyone to use JavaScript API - it just has a little bit less perfect performance and is less flexible in terms of customization.
+JSON doesn't have as perfect performance as JS API and is less flexible also.
 ```
 // create json data
 var json = {